NikolaiRadke/Noko/howto_compile/README.md

 #Compiling options for NOKO
-###NOTE: These options are used global for all sketches.
+###NOTE: These options are used globally for all sketches.

 **Prerequisits:**
 IDE 1.6.8, 1.6.7 or 1.6.6 and AVR Boards Core 1.6.9 - 1.6.10 does *not* work at once.